jimbobarto/sigmar-media/README.md

 # Sigmar Media

 A very (very) simple tool for posting updates to multiple social media channels.
 It currently supports Discord, Reddit and Twitter.
+And Facebook, although this is via Selenium and I don't like to talk about that.

 ## Getting Started